GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 - ```-f {[-file_format][-read_type] filename}``` is the input line you would have used in velveth
 #### In addition to the VelvetOptimiser script, two flags are necessary.
 The flags require their parameter string to be encased with either ' ' or " "

+### Now to run VelvetOptimiser on the merged file we created, we will use the following script
+```
+/usr/local/velvet/velvet_1.2.10/contrib/VelvetOptimiser-2.2.4/VelvetOptimiser.pl -d 'velvet_opt' -f '-fastq -shortPaired merged.fastq'
+```
-#### Some details on VelvetOptimiser
+#### Some ways to customize your VelvetOptimiser run
 - The optimisation function for k-mer choice uses 'n50' by default but this can be changed with the flag ```--optFuncKmer```
 - The optimisation for coverage cutoff uses 'the total number of bases in large contigs' by default but can be changed with ```--optFuncCov```
 - This time we are just using the default range of hash values (or k-mer), which are set at strating hash value of 19, end hash value of 31, and the steps in the hash search being 2 (this program will use all these values to try and find the most optimal hash size)
  	-  In our workshop, the optimal hash value was determined to be 25
 - The flag ```-shortPaired``` represents that illumina paired-end reads are used

-### Now to run VelvetOptimiser on the merged file we created, we will use the following script
-```
-/usr/local/velvet/velvet_1.2.10/contrib/VelvetOptimiser-2.2.4/VelvetOptimiser.pl -d 'velvet_opt' -f '-fastq -shortPaired merged.fastq'
-```

 ### The output directory contains 8 files